Alcatraz Federal Penitentiary: Dining

 Alcatraz Dining Hall, often referred to as the Mess Hall, is the dining hall where the prisoners and staff ate their meals.
 It is a long wing on the west end of the Main Cellhouse of Alcatraz, situated in the center of the island.
 It is connected to the block by a corridor known as "Times Square", as it passes beneath a large clock approaching the entrance way to the dining hall.
 This wing includes the dining hall and the kitchen beyond it.
 On the second floor were the hospital and the auditorium, which was where movies were screened to the inmates on weekends.

 Dining hall protocol was a scripted process, including a whistle system to indicate which block and tier of men would move into and out of the hall at any given time, who sat where, where to place hands, and when to start eating.
 Prisoners would be awakened at 6:30 am, and sent to breakfast at 6:55 am.
 A breakfast menu is still preserved on the hallway board, dated March 21, 1963.
 The breakfast menu included assorted dry cereals, steamed whole wheat, a scrambled egg, milk, stewed fruit, toast, bread, and butter.
 Lunch was served in the dining hall at 11:20 am, followed by a 30-minute rest in the cell, before returning to work until 16:15.

 Dinner was served at 16:25 and the prisoners would then go to their cells at 16:50 to be locked in for the night.
 Inmates were permitted to eat as much as they liked within 20 minutes, provided they left no waste.
-Waste would be reported and may make the prisoner subject to removal of privileges if they made a habit of it.
+Waste would be reported and made the prisoner subject to removal of privileges if they made a habit of it.

 Each dining table had benches which held up to six men, although smaller tables and chairs later replaced these which seated four.
 All of the prison population, including the guards and officials would dine together, thus seating over 250 people.
 The food served at Alcatraz was reportedly the best in the United States prison system.